hai-vr/documentation/docs/products/denormalized-avatar-exporter.md

 Normally, exporting a VSFAvatar to VNyan requires you to [export your avatar to VRM first, and then reimport it back into Unity](https://www.vseeface.icu/#vsfavatar).
 With Denormalized Avatar Exporter, **those steps are not needed**.

-However, please understand that this tool will modify your avatar in such a way that it may introduce incompatibilities that would not be normally found in a traditional avatar, so the quality of the results may vary.
+However, please understand that during the export, this tool will modify your avatar in such a way that it may introduce incompatibilities that would not be normally found in a traditional avatar, so the quality of the results may vary.

+To use this tool in VNyan:
+- Import your Unity avatar in your scene.
+You do not need to export it to VRM.
+- Add a *Hai/Denormalized Avatar Exporter* component to any GameObject on your scene (it could be a new GameObject, or your avatar itself).
+- Set *Avatar Root* to be your avatar root.

+You can now build the avatar in this way:
+- Select the object that contains your *Denormalized Avatar Exporter* component.
+- Click the *Build .vsfavatar* button inside the inspector.

 ## Usage in Warudo